 - (Romans 4:10-13) – “How then was it reckoned? when he was in circumcision, or in uncircumcision?
 Not in circumcision, but in uncircumcision, and he received the sign of circumcision, a seal of the righteousness of the faith which he had while he was in uncircumcision; that he might be the father of all them that believe, though they be in uncircumcision, that righteousness might be reckoned unto them; and the father of circumcision to them who not only are of the circumcision, but who also walk in the steps of that faith of our father Abraham which he had in uncircumcision.
 For not through the law was the promise to Abraham or to his seed that he should be heir of the world, but through the righteousness of faith.”

 In Christ, Jewish and Gentile believers become the “children of Abraham” based on faith, not biological descent.
 And in the passage from Romans, by “world” Paul has in view the coming New Creation, the promised “new heavens and the new earth” – (Isaiah 65:17, 66:22, Galatians 6:15, 2 Corinthians 5:17, 2 Peter 3:10-13).

-This is not theological sleight of hand on the part.
-Abraham was commanded to “go from your country… to the land that I will show you.”
-“Land” translates the Hebrew word ‘erets – (Strong’s – #H776), which means “land” or “ground,” and can also refer to the entire “earth” – (Genesis 1:1, 12:1-3).
+This is not any theological sleight of hand on Paul’s part.
+Abraham was commanded to “go from your country… to the land that I will show you,” and the English term “land” here translates the Hebrew word ‘erets – (Strong’s – #H776), and it means “land” or “ground.”
+It can, and often does, refer to the entire “earth” – (Genesis 1:1, 12:1-3).